zscaler/terraform-azurerm-zpa-private-service-edge-modules/examples/base_pse/README.md

 ## How to destroy:

 ### Option 1 (guided):
-From the examples directory, run the zsac bash script that walks to all required inputs.
+From the examples directory, run the zspse bash script that walks to all required inputs.
-- ./zsac destroy
+- ./zspse destroy

 ### Option 2 (manual):
 From base_ac directory execute: